merry-mouse/database_rest_api/README.md

 7. Run FastAPI application from the _api_ folder where is main.py located:

 ```
-# assuming you are in kittens-fastapi
+# assuming you are inside kittens-fastapi directory
 cd app/api
 uvicorn main:app --reload
 ```